bshongwe/printf/README.md

     S : prints the string.
     Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)

 ## Task 6.

+Task completion = complete
+Checker: 5\11 checked

  How is the world ruled and led to war?
 Diplomats lie to journalists and believe these lies when they see them in print
 #advanced

 Handle the following conversion specifier: p.